-Prerequisites: All first, second and third year nursing courses, each with a minimum average of 65%.
-Exclusions: Unavailable to students with credit for NURS445.
+All first, second and third year nursing courses, each with a minimum average of 65%.

 A nursing practice and theoretical course designed to provide the senior nursing student with opportunities to render comprehensive nursing care and explore concepts related to adults who are experiencing, or at risk for, complex health problems associated with endocrine disorders, chest and lower respiratory disorders, integumentary disorder burns and multisystem failure.
 Students participate in a variety of nursing practice experiences in several different settings.
 This course consists of six hours per week of classroom instruction for 6 weeks and 10-12 hours of nursing practice per week for six weeks.